YoungLeeS2/README/Sobre mim.md

 ![GIF animado](output.gif)

 **Álbuns favoritos:**
+- Neutral Milk Hotel - *In the Aeroplane Over the Sea*
 - A Tribe Called Quest - *The Low End Theory*
 - Godspeed You!
 Black Emperor - *Lift Your Skinny Fists Like Antennas to Heaven* / F♯ A♯ ∞ (ambas versoes)
-- (E quase todos do Kanye West)
+- (*E quase todos do Kanye West*)

 **Gêneros favoritos:**
 hiphop / jazz rap